MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/aligning.rst

      bin/mfa_align corpus_directory dictionary_path acoustic_model_path output_directory

 .. warning::

-   Do not specify an existing directory as the output directory (unless it is from an earlier run of the aligner).
-The current functionality of the aligner destroys the output directory prior to generating TextGrids.
-Future versions will be smarter about cleaning up TextGrids from previous runs without removing the directory.
+   Aligned TextGrids will overwrite any existing TextGrids (with the same name as the wav files) in the output directory.
+   The aligner will throw an error if the corpus directory is specified as the output directory (to prevent overwriting any input TextGrids).

 .. note::

-   ``acoustic_model_path`` can also be a language that has been pretrained: ``english`` currently works for the English acoustic model trained on the `Librispeech corpus`_.
+   ``acoustic_model_path`` can also be a language that has been pretrained: ``english`` works by default to specify the English acoustic model trained on the `Librispeech corpus`_.
+Custom pretrained models can be placed in the ``montreal-forced-aligner/pretrained_models`` to allow using them with just their name (without the .zip extension).
+I.e., downloading ``german.zip`` and putting it there would allow you to use ``german`` to specify the acoustic model.

-Extra options (in addition to the common ones listed above):

 .. note::
    On Mac/Unix, to save time typing out the path, you